Last Updated: September 15, 2023

 What Does an Alcohol-Induced Seizure Look Like?

-While there are many different ways seizures can manifest, tonic-clonic seizures are the most common form of seizures and can last up to two minutes.
+While seizures can manifest in many ways, tonic-clonic seizures are the most common and can last up to two minutes.
 In these seizures, the person’s whole body becomes rigid.
-They will fall down if standing upright, and every muscle in their body will be completely tense.
+They will fall if standing upright, and every muscle in their body will be completely tense.
 Following this stage of the seizure, the person will convulse uncontrollably.
-Often, the person will have no bodily control during the seizure and will not remember the seizure, being very groggy as they slowly wake up afterward.
+Often, the person will have no bodily control during the seizure and will not remember it, being very groggy as they slowly wake up afterward.

 Types of Alcohol-Induced Seizures

 Drinking impacts GABA receptors, which have a relaxing influence on the brain.
 One of GABA’s functions is to prevent seizures.
 Most of the time, because drinking enhances GABA’s effects, the brain is even more relaxed than normal.
 This effect is often called central nervous system depression.
-However, because the brain is so relaxed, it may become extra sensitive to stimulation.
+When the nervous system is overly depressed, it can lead to conditions that increase the likelihood of seizures when large amounts of alcohol are used.

 Seizures After Drinking Too Much Alcohol